theamallalgi/theamallalgi/README.md

 <!-- > <a href="https://github.com/" target='_blank'>github</a> > <a href="https://theamallalgi.pages.dev" target='_blank'>theamallalgi</a> > <a href="https://github.com/theamallalgi" target='_blank'>profile</a> > <a href="https://github.com/theamallalgi/theamallalgi/readme.md" target='_blank'>readme.md</a> -->

 > [!NOTE]
-> I’ve got a feeling we’re not in Kansas anymore.
+> The past is just a story we tell ourselves.

 <details open>
 <summary> ☎️ Wanna see my social media handles?</summary>